Skip to main content

 Hackathon to explore cyber vulnerabilities

-Working in partnership with Abertay University’s Ethical Hacking group, this element of the Cyber Challenge programme encompasses a pilot to better understand the vulnerability of IoT systems to cyber-attack, and the resultant impact to connected systems and networks.
+Working in partnership with Abertay University’s Ethical Hacking group, this element of the Cyber Challenge programme helped to pilot to better understand the vulnerability of IoT systems to cyber-attack, and the resultant impact to connected systems and networks.

-Working with Abertay University undergraduates, the hackathon will bring together small teams of students to attack a piece of IoT hardware (designed and developed by the CENSIS engineering team for the purpose of the exercise) that contains built-in security flaws at various levels of complexity.
-Students will be charged with identifying and using these vulnerabilities.
+Working with Abertay University undergraduates, the event brought together teams of students to attack IoT hardware (designed and developed by the CENSIS engineers) that contained built-in security flaws at various levels of complexity.
+Students were charged with identifying and using these vulnerabilities.
+The event was designed to:

 • provide students with valuable experience relating to the cyber security of physical IoT devices, in comparison with the IT systems they may be used to.